Intel Nat'l Security Studies Courses

 INSS 5311.
 Intelligence and Information.

 This course examines the basic foundations and concepts for understanding information and its relationship to intelligence.
 It seeks to explain the process by which information can be converted into knowledge and understanding, particularly in the context of analyzing vexing national security problems.
-Emphasis is placed on "semantic" information and the significance of meaning and "influential" information or persuasion and its impact on human behavior.
-The course will also examine the emergence of an information society and the information revolutions experienced throughout human history with a focus on the current era of "Big Data" and its significance for open source intelligence collection and analysis
+The course will also examine the impact of social and related media on the information environment, as well as the critical thinking tools and analytic techniques needed to conduct Open Source intelligence analysis amidst this complex new information environment.

 Department: Intel Nat'l Security Studies